ecamo19/learning_book/docs/how_to/use_force_eo.md

 	+ Sentinel-2 (MGRS tile) as "TXXXXX".
 Make sure to keep the leading T before the MGRS tile number.

 	 + Either specify the path to a file (one ID per line) or give the ID's on the command-line.
-If on command line, provide a comma separated list
+If on command line, provide a comma separated list.

 #### Optional Arguments

 + (1) Cloud cover (-c | --cloudcover): Range between 0-100%.

-+ (2) Date range (-d | --daterange): Range dates with the format YYYYMMDD,YYYYMMDD
++ (2) Date range (-d | --daterange): Range dates with the format YYYYMMDD,YYYYMMDD.

 + (3) Sensor (-s | --sensor): Default: LT04,LT05,LE07,LC08,S2A,S2B.
 	+ Landsat